hammerill/Sand-Box2D/README.md

 ![Arch](./pics/project-arch.drawio.svg)

 ## Build
+If you don't want to build by yourself, you can consider auto build system provided by GitHub [actions](https://github.com/Hammerill/Sand-Box2D/actions).
 ### On Windows
 1. Ensure you have all necessaire tools installed and wrote to your PATH variable (cmake, make, mingw (g++), git, etc.).
 2. Install packages: